berkayurun/Gridly/README.md

 ![alt text](./examples/Album.jpeg)

 #### How to install
 Make sure to have Python installed.
-In addition to that, the following two libraries must be installed:
+In addition to that, following two libraries must be installed:
 - Pillow
 - requests